areevesman/reddit-upvote-modeling/README.md

 ## Models and Metrics

-We attempted linear and nonlinear regression models and compared their Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R<sup>2</sup> values for each model.
-The lowest MAE was around 8, which suggests that on average, the model is off by about 8 upvotes.
+We attempted linear and nonlinear regression models and compared their Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R<sup>2</sup> values.
+The Random Forest had the lowest MAE, around 8, which suggests that on average, the model is off by about 8 upvotes.

+RMSE penalizes large errors more heavily.
+The magnitudes of RMSE among our models suggests that they have lots of large errors.

 <img src="/images/mae.png" width="600" height="400" />